guyfarley/solar-system-backend/README.md

 5. Following the `README` file within the frontend repo to clone and run the frontend.

 ## Development Information

 <p>Our backend consists of a MySQL database running on Amazon Web Services Relational Database Service and an express server running on Node.JS.</p>
-<p>Our MySQL database consists of two tables, one for the planets and one for the moons.
-The planet table consists of the following variables:</p>
+<p>Our MySQL database consists of two tables, one for the planets and one for the moons.</p>

+### Planet Table

 <li>A unique planet id</li>
 <li>The planet name</li>
 <li>The planet size</li>